Caleb-Abakah/RL-/README.md

 **state**, chooses an **action**, and receives a **reward** plus the next state.
 It is never told the correct action directly; instead it must discover, through trial and error, a **policy** (a mapping from states to actions) that maximises the total reward it collects over time.
-This is the defining feature of RL — learning from consequences rather than from labelled examples.
+This is the defining feature of RL, learning from consequences rather than from labelled examples.

 ### What is Frozen Lake?